-Since this bond is continuous, it is in full force and effect until cancelled.
+Since the Iowa Motor Vehicle bond is continuous, it is in full force and effect until cancelled.
 If the bond is cancelled, a written notice of cancellation must be submitted to the Department of Transportation at least 30 days before the cancellation date.

-Surety1 is not directly involved with the licensing process, but we’ve compiled this information which may helpful for you.
+Surety1 is not directly involved with the licensing process.
+However, we’ve compiled the following information which may be helpful.

 State licensing fees and requirements: